Maryland Fonality Phone System Dealers & Authorized vendors

 Allworx, a Windstream company and award-winning developer of Internet Protocol based (IP) phones systems for businesses making the switch to bandwidth-based voice infrastructure, today introduced PowerFlex(TM), its new family of Ethernet switches.
 PowerFlex is specifically designed to complement its current product line.
 The benefits are simplified installation and added reliability for Allworx customers.
 “PowerFlex allows … Continue reading Allworx Introduces PowerFlex →

 Ever thought about how huge businesses manage to take care of so many calls?
-From internal communications between employees, to collaboration with remote branches, to incoming calls from clients or customers, the backbone of a business telephone system is their PBX, or "Private Branch Exchange."
-From the rudimentary days of the old plug-in, manually operated switchboard systems, to the vast, feature rich business telephone systems of today - it's more than just a means of communication - the PBX is how your business stays relevant in a fast paced business world.
-Let's have a look at what it takes to incorporate the effectiveness of one of them into your everyday workflow.
+From internal communications between employees, to collaboration with remote branches, to incoming calls from clients or customers, the backbone of a business phone system is their PBX, or "Private Branch Exchange."
+From the rudimentary days of the old switchboard systems, to the vast, feature rich business phone systems of today - it's more than just a means of communication - the PBX is how your business stays relevant in a fast paced business world.
+Let's have a look at what it takes to bring this technology into your company, or upgrade its existing system.

 Hiring an operator or receptionist is often times unnecessary, or just unfeasible if you have too many incoming calls.
-You'll be glad to know that most of the same features can be taken care of by many of the business phone systems these days, both cheaper, and better than a human.
-At the most basic level, these "Auto Attendant" features includes options such as allowing the caller to brows through a touchtone activated menu, reach specific extensions or access information recordings.
+You'll be glad to know that most of the same features can be taken care of by many of the business phone systems these days, and usually can do it better than a human.
+At the most basic level, these "Auto Attendant" features includes options such as allowing the caller to navigate a (potentially huge) menu system, reach specific extensions or access information recordings.
 Now if only they had a phone system that will brew a pot of coffee...

 More interesting are auto-dial capabilities, which can be used to provide a wide array of useful functions.
 At the most basic level, many of us associate PBX auto-dialing with robo-calls, or telemarketing.
 However, the systems can do much more than that, with tasks like sending text messages to cell phones automated for informative personal, departmental, or company-wide alerts and notices.
-Voicemail from important numbers can be forwarded instantly, and many packages even provide text to speech for reading messages to the recipient, such as crucial e-mails, news or stock alerts, and more.
+Recordings or messages can be delivered as well, and many packages even provide text to speech for reading messages to the recipient, such as crucial e-mails, news or stock alerts, and more.

-To find a Fonality telephone system dealer or partner in the Maryland area, scroll up and fill out the form above to have the top Fonality deakers fight for your business.
+To find a Fonality phone system dealer or partner in the Maryland area, scroll up and fill out the form above to have the top Fonality deakers fight for your business.

 Most Popular search in Maryland: Fonality dealers in Baltimore .
-If you are searching for an authorized Maryland Cisco, Lucent, Avaya dealer, or certified Asuzi Service Technician, you have come to the right place.
+If you are searching for an authorized Maryland Cisco, Lucent, Avaya dealer, or certified TalkSwitch technician, you have come to the right place.
 Using our directory you can easily find the right certified telephony equipment dealer nearest you.
 Just fill out the form above.

-Legal Disclaimer The Fonality technicians that you can find on this site are ranked upon client feedback, geographical proximity to your location and other factors.
+Legal Disclaimer The Fonality equipment vendors shown to you in our search results are ranked upon customer feedback, geographical proximity to your location and other factors.
 PBX-installers.com is not associated with Fonality directly.